Meditation for April 4th

 Drums,

-Or even worst, a drum machine?
+Or even worse, a drum machine?

 Does it really have to be leather pants again?